ingpaweena/ingpaweena.github.io/_pages/about.md

 ---

 I'm looking to break into a positive and dynamic retail environment coming from a strong background in warehouse operations for logistics and last mile delivery.
 I'm also experienced in managing people from my work at Mount Diablo Unified School District and raising several children.
-If have any questions about my work or career plans, I'm very responsive to <a href="mailto:ingpaweena@gmail.com">email</a>.
+If you have any questions about my work or career plans, I'm very responsive to <a href="mailto:ingpaweena@gmail.com">email</a>.

 Interests
 ======